ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 </Syntax>
 <Syntax syntax="cameligo">

-We can ignore some fields of the records we can do so by using `_` (underscore), like so:

 ```cameligo group=records1
 let get_id (u : user) =
   let { id ; is_admin = _ ; name = _ } = u in